DetachHead/playwright-ui5/README.md

 //sap.m.Button[ui5:property(., 'text')='bar']
 ```

-the XML view matches the control tree from the [ui5 diagnostics window](https://sapui5.hana.ondemand.com/sdk/#/topic/04b75eae78ef4bae9b40cd7540ae8bdc) and the [ui5 inspector chrome extension](https://chromewebstore.google.com/detail/ui5-inspector/bebecogbafbighhaildooiibipcnbngo), so we recommend using one of these when working with the ui5 xpath selector enging.
+the XML view matches the control tree from the [ui5 diagnostics window](https://sapui5.hana.ondemand.com/sdk/#/topic/04b75eae78ef4bae9b40cd7540ae8bdc) and the [ui5 inspector chrome extension](https://chromewebstore.google.com/detail/ui5-inspector/bebecogbafbighhaildooiibipcnbngo), so we recommend using one of these when working with the ui5 xpath selector engine.

 #### the root node